-- 4.3.1 In the event: - (a) that the operation of the activities gives rise to an incident or accident which significantly affects or may significantly affect the environment, the operator must immediately- - (i) inform Natural Resources Wales, - (ii) take the measures necessary to limit the environmental consequences of such an incident or accident, and - (iii) take the measures necessary to prevent further possible incidents or accidents; - (b) of a breach of any permit condition the operator must immediately- - (i) inform Natural Resources Wales, and - (ii) take the measures necessary to ensure that compliance is restored within the shortest possible time; - (c) of a breach of permit condition which poses an immediate danger to human health or threatens to cause an immediate significant adverse effect on the environment, the operator must immediately suspend the operation of the activities or the relevant part of it until compliance with the permit conditions has been restored. - 4.3.2 Any information provided under standard rule 4.3.1 shall be confirmed in writing within 24 hours. - 4.3.3 Where Natural Resources Wales has requested in writing that it shall be notified when the operator is to undertake monitoring and/or spot sampling, the operator shall inform Natural Resources Wales when the relevant monitoring and/or spot sampling is to take place.
-The operator shall provide this information to Natural Resources Wales at least 14 days before the date the monitoring is to be undertaken. - 4.3.4 Natural Resources Wales shall be notified within 14 days of the occurrence of the following matters, except where such disclosure is prohibited by Stock Exchange rules: - Where the operator is a registered company: - (a) any change in the operator's trading name, registered name or registered office address; and

-(b) any steps taken with a view to the operator going into administration, entering into a company voluntary arrangement or being wound up.

-Where the operator is a corporate body other than a registered company:

-- (c) any change in the operator's name or address; and - (d) any steps taken with a view to the dissolution of the operator.

-In any other case:

-- (e) the death of any of the named operators (where the operator consists of more than one named individual); - (f) any change in the operator's name(s) or address(es); and - (g) any steps taken with a view to the operator, or any one of them, going into bankruptcy, entering into a composition or arrangement with creditors, or, in the case of them being in a partnership, dissolving the partnership.
+- 4.3.1 Natural Resources Wales shall be notified without delay following the detection of: - (a) any malfunction, breakdown or failure of equipment or techniques, accident, or emission of a substance not controlled by an emission limit which has caused, is causing or may cause significant pollution; - (b) the breach of a limit specified in the permit; or - (c) any significant adverse environmental effects. - 4.3.2 Written confirmation of actual or potential pollution incidents and breaches of emissions shall be submitted within 24 hours. - 4.3.3 Where Natural Resources Wales has requested in writing that it shall be notified when the operator is to undertake monitoring and/or spot sampling, the operator shall inform Natural Resources Wales when the relevant monitoring and/or spot sampling is to take place.
+The operator shall provide this information to Natural Resources Wales at least 14 days before the date the monitoring is to be undertaken. - 4.3.4 Natural Resources Wales shall be notified within 14 days of the occurrence of the following matters except where such disclosure is prohibited by Stock Exchange rules: - a) Where the operator is a registered company: - any change in the operator's trading name, registered name or registered office address; and - any steps taken with a view to the operator going into administration, entering into a company voluntary arrangement or being wound up. - b) Where the operator is a corporate body other than a registered company: - any change in the operator's name or address; and - any steps taken with a view to the dissolution of the operator. - c) In any other case: - the death of any of the named operators (where the operator consists of more than one named individual): - any change in the operator's name(s) or address(es); and - any steps taken with a view to the operator, or any one of them, going into bankruptcy, entering into a composition or arrangement with creditors, or, in the case them being in a partnership, dissolving the partnership.